cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 changes to the validator set) for future calls to the validity predicate.

-Clients MAY have time-sensitive validity predicates, such that if no ClientMessage is provided for a period of time (e.g. an unbonding period of three weeks) it will no longer be possible to update the client.
+Clients MAY have time-sensitive validity predicates, such that if no ClientMessage is provided for a period of time (e.g. an unbonding period of three weeks) it will no longer be possible to update the client, i.e., the client is being frozen.
 In this case, a permissioned entity such as a chain governance system or trusted multi-signature MAY be allowed to intervene to unfreeze a frozen client & provide a new correct ClientMessage.